ethereum/web3.py/docs/examples.rst

         """Setup root logger and quiet some levels.""" logger = logging.getLogger()

-        # Set log format to dislay the logger name to hunt down verbose logging modules
+        # Set log format to display the logger name to hunt down verbose logging modules
         fmt = "%(name)-25s %(levelname)-8s %(message)s"

         # Use colored logging output for console with the coloredlogs package